 ART and Clinical Outcomes

-Presenter: Clifford Librach, M.D., FRCS(C), FACOG(REI) (CReATe Fertility Centre)
+Invited Speaker: Clifford Librach, MD (CReATe Fertility Centre)

 Dr Clifford Librach completed his Medical School and Obstetrics and Gynecology Residency training at the University of Toronto, followed by fellowship subspecialty training in Reproductive Endocrinology and Infertility (REI) at the University of California, San Francisco.
 Dr. Librach is the founder and Director of the CReATe Fertility Centre in Toronto.
 He is a Professor in the Department of Obstetrics and Gynecology at the University of Toronto.
 Dr Librach has made significant contributions to current fertility practice in Canada and Internationally.
 He has served on provincial and national committees for the development of standards for the practice of REI in Canada.
 Dr Librach is the current president of the Canadian Fertility and Andrology Society (CFAS).